-This principle deals with conflicts of interests and the principle that directors should always act in the best interests of the Company.
+This principle deals with conflicts of interests and the principle that Directors should always act in the best interests of the Company.

 The Board has established procedures on how conflicts are to be handled, if and when they arise.
 A director having a personal conflict on any matter is bound to inform the other members of the Board of such a conflict whether it is an actual, potential or a perceived conflict.
 It is then the other members that would decide on whether there exists such a conflict.
-In the event that, in the opinion of the Board such a conflict exists then the conflicted director is invited to leave to meeting and both the discussion on the matter and the vote, if any, on the matter concerned are conducted in the absence of the conflicted director.
+In the event that, in the opinion of the Board such a conflict exists then the conflicted director is invited to leave the meeting and both the discussion on the matter and the vote, if any, on the matter concerned are conducted in the absence of the conflicted director.
 The Board feels that this is a procedure that achieves compliance with both the letter and the rationale of Principle Eleven.

-The following directors have declared the following interests in the share capital of the company:
+The following Directors have declared the following interests in the share capital of the company:

 Director Total Shares

 David Walsh 13,009,187

 Philip Crawford 6,243,679

-Pierre Zammit 106,600

-Albert Muscat 100,000

-Kees Brussen 100,000
+Kees Brussen (directly and indirectly) 1,080,000

-James Bonello 90,000
+Arie (Aad) de Jonge 380,000

+Albert Muscat 50,000

 Tom Meehan 48,000

-Principle 12
+Principle Twelve

-Principle 12 encourages directors of listed companies to adhere to accepted principles of corporate social responsibility.
+Principle Twelve encourages Directors of listed companies to adhere to accepted principles of corporate social responsibility.

-The directors are committed to high standards of ethical conduct and to contribute to the development of the well-being of employees and their families as well as the local community and society at large.
+The Directors are committed to high standards of ethical conduct and to contribute to the development of the well-being of employees and their families as well as the local community and society at large.

-4. Non-compliance with Code Provisions
+4. Non-compliance with code provisions

 Code Provision Explanation 2.1 Whilst the company has segregated the functions of the Chairman and the CEO, in that the two posts are occupied by different persons, the division of responsibilities between them has not been established in writing.
 Nevertheless, there is significant experience and practice that determines the two roles.
-4.3 For the purposes of Code Provision 4.3, whilst the Board reports that for the year under review it has not organised any information sessions as required by this provision, during its meetings the Board regularly discusses the Company's operations and prospects, the skills and competence of senior management, the general business environment and the Board's expectations.
+7.1 The size of the Board is such that it should enable it to evaluate its own performance without the requirement of setting up an ad hoc committee for this purpose.
+Accordingly, the Board is of the opinion that although such a committee may be necessary with respect to larger companies having a more complex set-up, the size of the Company and the Board itself does not warrant the establishment of a special committee to evaluate its performance in terms of Code Provision 7.1.
+The Board shall, however, retain this matter under review over the coming year.